 You should speak to a person who you feel understands your personal health and takes what you say seriously.
 When you are looking for a A healthcare professional is a person who gives you medical advice and care.
 For example, a doctor, nurse, psychologist or physiotherapist.healthcare professional, you should consider things like:

 - Location and opening hours

 - Fees and billing: are they a A bulk billing practice is a medical centre that is free if you have a Medicare card.bulk billing practice or a A private practice is a medical centre where you have to pay to see a doctor.private practice?
 If they are a private practice, in what time periods do their concession fees apply?
 For example, some places do not offer concession fees after 5pm.
-Also note that the actual COVID-19 vaccination is free, but appointments to talk about it might not be.
+Note: actually getting the COVID-19 vaccination is free, but in a private practice, any appointments to talk about the vaccines might not be free.

 - Recommendations from people you trust